eluebke/ftdi-d2xx/README.md

 "gcc -o ftdiexample ftdi-d2xx.c ftd2xx.lib"
 and it should compile.

-Use the files from the i386 folder, if it doesn't work try the files from the x86 folder.
+Use the files from the i386 folder of the driver, if it doesn't work try the files from the x86 folder.

 If you need more assistance, there is a great guide over at http://xanthium.in/accessing-ft232-using-d2xx-library-and-gcc

 ## Examples

-The example consists of files.
+The example consists of two files.

 One just lists a few infos about all attached devices to stdout.